gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Tooling API clients can now run tasks before running a build action.
 This allows them to fetch tooling models which depend on the result of executing some task.
 This mirrors the existing `ModelBuilder.forTasks()` API.

+### Support for multi-value Javadoc options

+Gradle has added support for command-line options to doclets that can appear [multiple times and have multiple values](javadoc/org/gradle/external/javadoc/CoreJavadocOptions.html#addMultilineMultiValueOption-java.lang.String-).

+In previous versions of Gradle, it was not possible to supply command-line options like:

+    -myoption 'foo' 'bar'
+    -myoption 'baz'

+Gradle would produce a single `-myoption` or combine the option's value into a single argument.

+    javadoc {
+        options {
+            def myoption = addMultilineMultiValueOption("myoption")
+            myoption.setValue([
+                [ "foo", "bar" ],
+                [ "baz" ]
+            ])
+        }
+    }

 <!--
 ### Example new and noteworthy
 -->